jaroslawr/notes/unix/cli/du.md

   - `-h` use human readable units instead of raw bytes
   - `-d <depth>` print total for each directory (with `-a` also for each file) at `depth`, recursively counting in all child directories and files
   - `--inodes` show used inode count instead of disk space
+  - `--time` show last modification date for each file displayed